SwankiVY's Short Stories

 Read reviews of any and all stories here.

 BABY TALK: A baby's view of a great plaything: the telephone.
+Written in 1999.

-GENRE/keywords: SPECULATIVE FICTION: babies, language, child psychology.
+GENRE/keywords: GENERAL FICTION: babies, language, child psychology

 YOU'LL LIKE IT IF: You like a quick read; you think it would be fun to read a story that gets into the mind of an infant.

 BAD FAIRY: Want to read the legend of Sleeping Beauty . . . from Maleficent's point of view?
 Turns out she wasn't such a bad fairy. . . .
-(Note: This short story has been EXPANDED to a full novel!
-The novel is VERY different and does not have quite the same storyline or the same names.)
+Written in 2000.(Note: I based a novel on this, and it's nothing like the short story.)

-GENRE/keywords: FANTASY: fairy tale retelling, medieval period fantasy, fairies, magic, dark fantasy, reincarnation.
+GENRE/keywords: FANTASY: fairy tale retelling, medieval period fantasy, fairies, magic, dark fantasy, reincarnation

 BLOOM: A coming-of-age story with a difference: Kamber Valerian is trying to find her place in the nature-based, Goddess-worshipping culture she was born to.
+Written in 2000.

-GENRE/keywords: YOUNG-ADULT FANTASY: paganism, communes, goddess, coming of age, young adult, magic, women's spirituality, growing up, elemental magic, stream-of-consciousness
+GENRE/keywords: YOUNG-ADULT FANTASY: paganism, communes, goddess, coming of age, young adult, magic, women's spirituality, growing up, elemental magic, stream-of-consciousness.

 YOU'LL LIKE IT IF: You don't mind novella-length stories; you like speculative fiction that's set in modern times with a little twist; you like realistic fantasy characters that are easy to relate to; you aren't annoyed by present-tense writing; you're interested in elemental symbolism; you like to be immersed in a story with an invented alternate culture.

 BRADY: A little high school "drama" about a girl who's lonesome by choice and a guy who's popular against his will . . . and their eventual friendship.
+Written in 1999.

 GENRE/keywords: YOUNG-ADULT FICTION: high school, popularity, unpopularity, fitting in, relationships, peer pressure, individuality